aerickson/tf_authoritative_scanner/README.md

 ## Overview

 `tfas` performs static analysis on Terraform files to detect the presence of authoritative resources (currently only GCP Terraform resources, but pull requests welcome).
-It scans a specified directory (and optionally hidden directories to inspect 3rd party modules) for Terraform configuration files (.tf) and identifies lines containing these authoritative resources.
+It scans a specified directory (and optionally hidden directories to inspect modules) for Terraform configuration files (.tf) and identifies lines containing these authoritative resources.

-If such resources are found, it reports their file paths and line numbers, and exits with a non-zero status unless the lines are marked with an exception comment (`# terraform_authoritative_scanner_ok` inline or on the line before).

-## Background and Comments
+### Background and Comments

 Authoritative Terraform resources are extremely dangerous because:
 - they can and will remove non-Terraform managed resources